 1. to have an account in good standing

 Most of the items are delivered to our library within 2 weeks by IAShares, a statewide courier service.
 Loan periods may vary, but most are for at least 2 weeks.
 Once an interlibrary loan arrives, library staff will notify you by phone and the item needs to be picked up within one week.
-Items not picked up within one week will be returned to the lending library and the $2.00 fee will not be refunded.
+Items not picked up within one week will be returned to the lending library.

 Read our full Interlibrary Loan Policy.